Symptoms & Causes of Barrett's Esophagus

 What are the symptoms of Barrett’s esophagus?

-While Barrett’s esophagus itself doesn’t cause symptoms, many people with Barrett’s esophagus have gastroesophageal reflux disease (GERD), which does cause symptoms.
+Barrett’s esophagus doesn’t cause symptoms.
+However, many people with Barrett’s esophagus also have gastroesophageal reflux disease (GERD).
+GERD symptoms may include

 What causes Barrett’s esophagus?